-As the vibrant searing energies of the Sun starts to fade and cooler mornings become more frequent, it is time to focus on the changing of the seasons.
+As the vibrant searing energies of the Sun starts to fade in Autumn, and cooler mornings become more frequent, it is time to focus on the season of change.

-At our acupuncture Sutherland Shire clinic, we honour the seasons and the changes they bring.
-Through our modalities such as acupuncture, herbal medicine and correct approaches to lifestyle and nutrition, we help our clients to flow with those changes as part of a healthy, balanced approach to life.
+I always honour the season of change, especially in Autumn.
+Through modalities such as acupuncture, herbal medicine and correct approaches to lifestyle and nutrition, I work to help myself and my clients, to flow with those changes as part of a healthy, balanced approach to life.

 Autumn is a time when the natural energies of life start to pull back from full expression.
 Nature beckons us to go inward, taking stock and preparing for the cooler winter months ahead.

 In life we see this as the tree’s leaves start to change.
 Perhaps your ambitions and energy are changing.
 Perhaps you aren’t as motivated to jump out of bed at the crack of dawn, but instead want to get a few more hours of sleep.

 Living within the natural cycles of life is believed to be “life affirming”.
 Many Chinese texts have been written about “cultivating Life”, including the “Huang Di Nei Jing” or the “Yellow Emperors Classic on Internal Medicine”.
 This is a foundational book for anyone seriously studying Chinese Medicine.